Whether you work for yourself, or if you’re employed, it’s important not to burn any bridges, no matter what happens in business.

 Use social media wisely

-It might be tempting to tweet something about a certain client, colleague or contact whose annoyed you to get things off your chest… But this passive-aggressive behaviour will only be obvious to the person in question.
+It might be tempting to tweet something about a particular client, colleague or contact whose annoyed you to get things off your chest.
+But this passive-aggressive behaviour will only be evident to the person in question.
 And it will be most off-putting to everyone else that follows you because negativity only repels people.

-There is no safe, hiding place these days, so be careful what you say, do and write at all times, especially online.
+There is no safe, hiding place these days, so be careful what you say, do and write at all times, primarily online.
 Your negative words or actions will only come back to haunt you.
 Instead of losing your temper or falling out with people, do something nice instead.
-Being positive will also make you happy and it's good for the soul.
+Being positive will also make you happy, and it's good for the soul.

 Don't believe me?
-Well, how do you feel when you've lost your temper compared to when you've done something nice, like helped someone?
-You feel horrible when you do bad things and great when you're being nice.
+Well, how do you feel when you've lost your temper compared to when you've done something sweet, like helped someone?
+You feel horrible when you do bad things and great when you're nice.
 Plus positive behaviour only attracts greater things.
-Be good and good things will happen.
+Be kind and good things will happen.

 Remember, people talk

 No matter what you do in business – people will always talk.
 Make sure they’re saying great things about you by being a professional and happy person.
-And if someone’s rude to you or is encouraging you to behave badly, be the bigger person and stay positive.
-Finally, don't worry if people are saying bad things about you when they're totally unjustified.
-The green-eyed monster is normally at play, so don't take it personally.
+And if someone’s rude to you or is encouraging you to misbehave, be the bigger person and stay positive.
+Finally, don't worry if people are saying bad things about you when they're unjustified.
+The green-eyed monster usually is at play, so don't take it personally.